a badge showing QUITTR achievements and positive user feedback

 Your body handles unused semen through reabsorption and nocturnal emissions, so there is no biological requirement to masturbate for basic health.
 Research does not support claims that abstaining causes prostate disease or long-term hormone collapse.
 People in many traditions have practiced long periods of sexual restraint and reported clearer thinking and more energy, while clinical evidence shows no automatic physical decline from stopping masturbation.

 Have you ever felt aching or pressure in the testicles after arousal without release?
-That sensation comes from blood and fluid pooling in the genitals during prolonged arousal and is usually temporary.
-Gentle movement, light exercise, a cold shower, pelvic massage, or simple distraction will reduce the discomfort, and severe or lasting pain should prompt a check with a clinician.
+That sensation — sometimes called epididymal hypertension — comes from blood and fluid pooling in the genitals during prolonged arousal.
+It is uncomfortable but harmless and resolves on its own.
+Gentle movement, light exercise, a cold shower, or simple distraction will reduce the discomfort.
+Severe or lasting pain should prompt a check with a clinician.

 Does stopping masturbation ruin your hormones?
-Short-term changes happen: one published study found a testosterone rise around day seven of abstinence, and many people report shifts in mood and energy during early withdrawal.
-Over weeks, the brain’s reward wiring adapts, which can reduce compulsive sexual urges and stabilize dopamine-driven peaks and crashes.
-Expect some mood ups and downs while hormones and sexual drive find a new balance.
+No. A 2003 study by Jiang et al. in Urology found a temporary 145.7% testosterone surge on day 7 of abstinence in healthy men, returning to baseline shortly after.
+Brody and Krüger (2006), Biological Psychology, observed elevated plasma prolactin after orgasm — abstinence reduces these post-orgasm prolactin spikes.
+Over weeks, the brain's reward wiring adapts, which can reduce compulsive sexual urges and stabilize dopamine-driven peaks and crashes.
+Expect minor mood ups and downs while the system finds a new equilibrium.

 You'll Build Better Tools to Handle Stress and Emotion

 What do you do when you remove a go-to coping habit?
-Many people replace masturbation with specific practices that address stress at the root.
-Try journaling, breathing work, walking, strength training, meditation, or talking with a friend; these habits train emotional regulation instead of providing quick dopamine fixes.
+Many people replace masturbation with practices that address stress at the root: journaling, breathing work, walking, strength training, meditation, or talking with a friend.
+These habits train emotional regulation instead of providing quick dopamine fixes.
 Small, consistent replacements reduce cravings and strengthen self-control over time.

 Sexual desire is normal, and choosing not to act on every urge does not erase your humanity.
 The problem appears when use becomes compulsive, secretive, or closely tied to porn, and you find it interferes with work, relationships, or mood.
-Signs that masturbation has become problematic include repeated failed attempts to cut down, using it to escape emotion, and growing reliance on explicit material to reach arousal; those are reasons to seek help.
+Signs that masturbation has become problematic include repeated failed attempts to cut down, using it to escape emotion, and growing reliance on explicit material to reach arousal — those are reasons to seek help, not signs that abstinence is bad.

 How to Control Your Sexual Urges Without Feeling Repressed